Dalkio/AXA_Data_Challenge/README.md

 # AXA Data Challenge

-Data Challenge provided by AXA in november 2016 at École Polytechnique.
+Data Challenge provided by AXA in november 2016 at École Polytechnique, in which I ended up finishing 1st with my team.
 The purpose is to predict the number of incoming calls for the AXA call center in France, on a per "half-hour" time slot basis.

 ## HOW TO USE